araalinetworks/api/doc/source/araalictlgolang.rst

       flow is observed.
 Typically links are snoozed when the underlying problem is addressed.
 It is snoozed so that there is notification on subsequent occurance.

+   .. function:: Deny()
+      :noindex:

+      Deny link.
+A denied link is snoozed forever.
+You not only want to not accept it, but you dont even want to snooze because you are aware of it and dont want to accept it, ever!